donishadsmith/neurocaps/README.md

 **Main features for `CAP` includes:**
 - **Optimal Cluster Size Identification:** Perform the silhouette or elbow method to identify the optimal cluster size, saving the optimal model as an attribute.
 - **Grouping:** Perform CAPs analysis independently on groups of subject IDs.
 K-means clustering, silhouette and elbow methods, and plotting are done for each group when specified.
-- **CAP Visualization:** Visualize the CAPs as outer products or heatmaps, with options to use subplots to reduce the number of individual plots.
-You can save and use the plots.
+- **CAP Visualization:** Visualize the CAPs as outer products or heatmaps, with options to use subplots to reduce the number of individual plots, as well as save.
 Refer to the docstring for the `caps2plot()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
-- **Surface Plot Visualization:** Convert the atlas used for parcellation to a stat map projected onto a surface plot.
+- **Surface Plot Visualization:** Convert the atlas used for parcellation to a stat map projected onto a surface plot with options to customize and save plots.
 Refer to the docstring for the `caps2surf()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
-- **Correlation Matrix Creation:** Create a correlation matrix from CAPs.
+- **Correlation Matrix Creation:** Create a correlation matrix from CAPs with options to customize and save plots.
 Refer to the docstring for the `caps2corr()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
 - **CAP Metrics Calculation:** Calculate CAP metrics as described in  [Liu et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.01.041)[^1] and [Yang et al., 2021](https://doi.org/10.1016/j.neuroimage.2021.118193)[^2]:
     - *Temporal Fraction:* The proportion of total volumes spent in a single CAP over all volumes in a run.
     - *Persistence:* The average time spent in a single CAP before transitioning to another CAP (average consecutive/uninterrupted time).